Stop Worshipping the Keyword Difficulty Checker. The Number Is a Mirror, Not a Map.

 Peek behind the score and you'll find one core data point: the number and quality of backlinks pointing to the pages that already rank.
 Everything else is seasoning.

 Ahrefs crawls the top 10 results for a keyword, counts the referring domains pointing to each page, and derives a weighted score.
-A keyword where the median top-10 result has 200 referring domains gets a high KD.
 A keyword where most results have fewer than 5 referring domains gets a low one.
 The formula is proprietary, but the input is public: it is a link graph computation.

 That blind spot is why I built GrowGanic to look beyond the score.
 Our engine evaluates both Google-rank readiness and AI-search readiness in the same pass, using a content scoring layer that checks for citation-magnet structure, fact-extraction patterns, and entity coverage alongside traditional ranking factors.
 The how is private.
 The outcome is that you stop targeting keywords based on a number that ignores half the search environment.